gtk-rs/gtk4-rs/book/src/hello_world.md

     app.run(&std::env::args().collect::<Vec<_>>());
 }
 ```
-We import the necessary traits from `gtk::prelude` (you will learn more about this in the next section).
-In `main` we create an `Application` instance, with an application id and the default application flags.
+We create an `Application` instance, with an application id and the default application flags.
-When it comes to naming your own app, it is advisable to read [this guide](https://wiki.gnome.org/HowDoI/ChooseApplicationID) first.
-Then we run the app with the given command-line parameters.
+[This guide](https://wiki.gnome.org/HowDoI/ChooseApplicationID) helps you find a suitable application id for your app.

-We run it with `cargo run` and it blocks the terminal, but seemingly nothing happens.
+We execute `cargo run` in order to build and run it.
+The terminal is blocked, but nothing appears on ours screen.
 GTK warns us though, that it would have expected that something would be called in its `activate` step.
 So let us create a window there.